Updated: 5 days ago

-A common issue people of all training levels seem to run into in the gym is weight handling.
+A common problem people seem to run into in the gym is weight calculation.

-Bad weight handling can go in both ends of the spectrum: either stacking on too much weight to a point of risking serious injury (mostly common among men), or stacking too little weight to the point of turning the workout relatively useless (mostly common among women).
+Bad weight handling can go in both ends of the spectrum: - Stacking on too much weight to a point of risking serious injury (mostly common among men). - Stacking too little weight to the point of turning the workout relatively useless (mostly common among women).

 First, a general rule: